NISL-DETECT/CNDS-DATA/train/README.md

 # Train Data (labled data)

-This the test data without labeling for this project.
+This the train data with labeling for this project.

 Black : 64413

 White : 98263